jaalto/project--shell-script-performance-and-portability/STYLE-GUIDE.md

 ### 2.9 PWD vs pwd

-POSIX defines the variable [PWD].
-You can use it in place of the command
+Use the [PWD] environment variable instead of the [pwd] command.
-[pwd].
-For shells where `pwd` is not a built-in, it is slightly more efficient to use the variable, as it avoids a subshell fork.
+**Rationale:** POSIX requires the shell to maintain the PWD variable, making it a reliable and portable choice across modern systems.
+In addition, for shells where [pwd] is not a built-in, it is slightly more efficient to use the variable, as it avoids a subshell fork.

 ``` shell
     # Preferred